ilci66/memory-game/README.md

 A simple memory game where the users try to find the matching images.

 ### Motivation
-I realized I didn't create anything fun lately and my protfolio needs
+I realized I didn't create anything fun lately and my protfolio needs some improvements.

+### How It Works
+Array of 18 items is shuffled and rendered twice in the random order guaranteeing the render of the same image twice.
+Clicks on the grid items adds the image to the clicked grid item.
+For now the game lets the user open 2 cards at but match non-match logics not added yet.

 ### Technology Used
 *   Javascript